VirtualProg CLI (vpvm)

 For status, each line shows the current state:

-Note: delete, clone, rename, and configure remain single-VM commands — bulk execution is intentionally not supported for destructive or two-argument operations.
+Note: delete, clone, and rename remain single-VM commands β bulk execution is intentionally not supported for destructive or two-argument operations.

 Listing All Virtual Machines